-As share-based compensation expense recognized in the Condensed Combined Statements of Earnings is based on awards ultimately expected to vest, it has been reduced for estimated forfeitures based on historical experience.
-Forfeitures are estimated at the time of grant and revised, in subsequent periods, if actual forfeitures differ from those estimates.
+As share-based compensation expense recognized in the condensed consolidated statements of earnings is based on awards ultimately expected to vest.
 Share-based compensation expense includes expenses related to the Company's direct employees.
-Varian also charges the Company for the allocated share-based compensation costs of certain employees of Varian who provide selling, general and administrative services on the Company's behalf.
-Information included in this note is strictly limited to employees wholly dedicated to Varex, unless otherwise noted.
-See Note 5, "Related-Party Transactions" for more information.
+Prior to the separation, Varian also charged the Company for the allocated share-based compensation costs of certain employees of Varian who provided selling, general and administrative services on the Company's behalf.